-Indiana University's School of Public and Environmental Affairs (SPEA) helps students with a desire to change the world prepare for careers that change the world.
+Indiana University's O'Neill School of Public and Environmental Affairs helps students with a desire to change the world prepare for careers that change the world.

-Created to address the complex issues that face society today - issues on field of study alone can't solve - SPEA integrates business, government, the social and physical sciences.
+Created to address the complex issues that face society today - issues on field of study alone can't solve - O'Neill integrates business, government, the social and physical sciences.

-As a SPEA student, you learn how people and organizations work together toward the greater good.
+As an O'Neill student, you learn how people and organizations work together toward the greater good.
 You also get a versatile "go-anywhere" degree that can lead to jobs and careers in public service, business, and government.

-At SPEA, a better world starts with you.
+At O'Neill, a better world starts with you.